 The more we understand about how disease is transferred, the clearer becomes the importance of cleaning to the protection of health.
 In fact, many healthcare professionals and environmental scientists consider cleaning to be our first line of defense against infectious disease.

-Kaivac uniquely balances the environmental considerations of green cleaning with technologies and practices that thoroughly remove potentially harmful soils, bacteria and other bio-pollutants in order to produce and maintain a truly healthy indoor environment.
+Kaivac uniquely balances the environmental considerations of green cleaning with cleaning efficiency and effectiveness.
+Our technologies and practices thoroughly remove potentially harmful soils, bacteria and other bio-pollutants in order to produce and maintain a truly healthy indoor environment.

 Kaivac’s No-Touch Cleaning systems were designed from the beginning for the maximum removal of unwanted matter.
 These systems combine pressure washer, chemical injection and wet vacuum into a single unit.
 Workers simply apply cleaning solution to target surfaces, blast-rinse the soils to the floor, then vacuum the floor dry, removing the soils and bacteria.

-Unlike mops and wipes, No-Touch Cleaning ensures fresh cleaning solution and clean rinse water, preventing cross contamination between areas of a building, such as between the restroom and the kitchen.
-In fact, scientific studies have shown that Kaivac’s process is as much as 60 times more effective than mop and bucket techniques in reducing bacterial contamination on floor and grout surfaces.
+Unlike mops and wipes, No-Touch Cleaning ensures fresh cleaning solution and clean rinse water.
+Likewise, they prevent cross contamination between areas of a building, such as between the restroom and the kitchen.
+In fact, scientific studies show that Kaivac’s process is as much as 60 times more effective than mop and bucket techniques in reducing bacterial contamination on floor and grout surfaces.

 Kaivac is committed to the science of cleaning.
 In addition to conducting our own comprehensive research program, Kaivac is a founding member of the Cleaning Industry Research Institute (CIRI) and a major underwriter of their research.